 There are it seems, hundreds of different job categories And I dare say that with all the subcategories an order of magnitude more.

 The location at which your work is conducted does vary enormously upon the services you are providing, for example in the retail space with the exception of online services it’s very much a brick-and-mortar location and a face to face engagement, therefore, the work location is defined.
 However, for large swathes of other workers, the location is completely flexible, especially if all you require to carry out your work is a computing device, and telephone capability, plus of course an internet connection.

 But it’s not always about what’s possible, because there are so many other factors to consider.

-Working in a suitable environment covers a multitude of possibilities, such as having somewhere to sit (or stand) comfortably for several hours, somewhere to sensibly stand your computer, and power of course.
+Working in a suitable environment covers a multitude of possibilities, such as having somewhere to sit (or stand) comfortably for several hours, somewhere to sensibly locate your computer, and of course you’ll need nearby power sockets.
 Decent lighting is also really helpful, as is natural daylight for many.
 Your location (home say) could be shared during the working day with others which could present challenges to the other or all parties.
 Some people struggle to work without having others around them, we are after all social creatures!
 So it’s far from straightforward for many.

 Given that this is not an exhaustive look at the issues associated with managing a dispersed workforce, it does give us some ideas of the considerations when planning, especially when putting a business continuity plan in place.

 So whilst many people have been remote office workers for some time, rolling out a blanket solution isn’t without considerable challenge.

 I’m pretty certain that the current covid19 crisis has caught many businesses completely unprepared and realising that it’s not just a technology play.